Research Categories / Decision Making Support Tools

 Research to Support Analysis of Oil Spill Response Plans for Spills on Snow and Solid Ice

-This project will develop a calculator tool to facilitate assessment of an operator's oil spill response plan for a well blowout, tank failure, pipeline leak, or other spill that occurs during winter months and results in recovery operations on snow and solid ice using "yellow gear" equipment as described in the Alaska Clean Seas (ACS) Tactics Manual.
-Further, it will provide recommendations for further research and/or testing that should be conducted to reassess, verify, and potentially update the formulas incorporated into the calculator tool.
+This project developed the ROSI calculator tool to facilitate assessment of an operator's oil spill response plan for a well blowout, tank failure, pipeline leak, or other spill that occurs during winter months and results in recovery operations on snow and solid ice using "yellow gear" equipment as described in the Alaska Clean Seas (ACS) Tactics Manual.
+Further, it asssed whether further research was recommended to verify and potentially update the formulas incorporated into the calculator tool.

 LiDAR Oil Characterization and Automated Software Development